matrixorigin/matrixorigin.io/docs/MatrixOne/Contribution-Guide/How-to-Contribute/contribute-documentation.md

 ```

 !!! note
-    Most processes should be implemented in both `matrixorigin.io` and `matrixone`.
+    Most processes should be implemented in both `matrixorigin.io` and `matrixorigin.io.cn`.

 ## **Contribute a blog article**